nosarthur/nosarthur.github.io/_posts/2021-10-17-makefile-workflow.md

 inputs_done_expect:=$(addsuffix .done,$(inputs))
 not_done:=$(filter-out $(inputs_done),$(inputs_done_expect))
 ```

+A sentinel for job completion is useful even when the output is well defined.
+Suppose the output file is large and takes time to write to disk, or it writes
+to disk by chunks, a non-zero size doesn't guarantee job completion.

 ## pattern 3: untouchable target
 Sometimes the output is well-defined but it cannot be touched, making